Locally-focused Work: Eagle County

-Over the past year, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style, and KaBOOM!, a national nonprofit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
+Over the past two years, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style.
+The Foundation also partners with KaBOOM!, a national nonprofit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
 Through these collaborations, local leaders are building their skills for greater impact and the community is creating new spaces for children to safely play.
-We also work with Civic Canopy to help harness the power that already exists within your community.
-Together, we offer a range of services to organizations in Eagle County such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.
+We also work with Civic Canopy to help harness the power that already exists within the community.
+The Civic Canopy offers a range of services to organizations in Eagle County such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.

 During a 2018 series of events, we had the chance to hear directly from community members in Eagle County.
-We gathered information and feedback throughout the set of events that position us to work collaboratively while strategizing towards a healthier community countywide.
+We gathered information and feedback to help us understand how to best work collaboratively while strategizing towards a healthier community countywide.
 Read about our experience at those events.

 Activities in Eagle County